Crates.io | velarixdb |

 According to the benchmarks presented in the WiscKey paper, implementations can outperform LevelDB and RocksDB by:

-To achieve high concurrency without the overhead of spawning new threads every time, velarixdb utilizes the Tokio runtime.
-This allows for efficient and scalable asynchronous operations, making the most of modern multi-core processors.
-Frankly, most Operating System File System does not provide async API but Tokio uses a thread pool to offload blocking file system operations.
-When you perform an asynchronous file operation in Tokio, the operation is executed on a dedicated thread from this pool.
+Based on the introduction and efficiency of async IO at the OS kernel level e.g io_uring for the Linux kernel, VelarixDB is designed for asynchronous runtime.
+In this case Tokio runtime.
+Tokio allows for efficient and scalable asynchronous operations, making the most of modern multi-core processors.
+Frankly, most OS File System does not provide async API currently but Tokio uses a thread pool to offload blocking file system operations.
 This means that even though the file system operations themselves are blocking at the OS level, Tokio can handle them without blocking the main async task executor.
+Tokio might adopt io_uring in the future.
+(We haven't benchmarked the async version therefore this is unstable and might be removed in a future version)

 Please note that velarixdb is still under development and is not yet production-ready.